 St John’s Church has held fortnightly lunch-time concerts since 1975.
 Concerts are held on alternate Thursdays throughout most of the year with breaks at Christmas, Easter and the summer.
 Please check this calendar for the next few dates (and programmes, when available).

-Light refreshments (currently only tea and coffee) are available from 11.45am and the concert begins at 12.30pm.
+Light refreshments are available from 11.45am and the concert begins at 12.30pm.
 There is usually an interval and the concert finishes at around 1.45pm.

 Admission is free but there is a collection on the way out to cover expenses.
 Please come and join us!